 To change colors, click on one of the markers, then click on the color selector box and choose a color from the Color window.
 Repeat for the other marker.
 As with other color selections, you can choose a base color or create a custom color:

-Note that a new Custom Color will only be saved and available in the current project.
+saved and available in the current project.

 After selecting new colors, the thumbnail image will update.
 Note that clicking on Reverse will switch the two chosen colors: